-Tijana is a Marshfield Clinic Health System AmeriCorps member serving MACH-OneHealth as the Volunteer Coordinator.
-In May 2020, she graduated from UW-Madison with a B.S. in Spanish and Global Health.
-In addition to MACH, she works part time at Meriter and volunteers in the Women’s Mental Health Program at the University.
+Tijana started with MACH as a volunteer then transitioned to the Volunteer Coordinator position in September of 2020.
+Upon completion of her service year, Tijana assumed a new position in August 2021.
+Tijana graduated from UW-Madison with a B.S. in Spanish and Global Health.
+In addition to her part-time position at MACH, she works in the Women’s Mental Health Program at the University.
 Tijana hopes to one day attend Medical School.
 Her other interests include enjoying the outdoors, traveling, reading, and cooking.

 Maria recently completed the Bachelor of Social Work program at the University of Wisconsin-Madison.
 Her passion is in working with individuals and families experiencing homelessness, as she believes that the pre-existing systems in place have created tremendous gaps in services and disproportionate outcomes that are dependent on race, class, and gender.
 Aside from work, Maria is most often snuggling with her pets, painting, or rock climbing!